frankieliu/Admin/builds/chromebox/asus_cn65.md

 1. boot up
 2. at the login prompt (have to go through several screens)
 3. Press Ctrl-Alt-F2 (Right-arrow on ChromeOS keyboard)
-4. loging is a chronos
+4. login is a chronos

 # Firmware
 1. cd